Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Example:

-What it means: Actual health issues, stress-related illness, or avoidance behavior because checked out
+What it means: Actual health issues, stress-related illness, or avoidance behavior because they’ve checked out.

 Signal 6: Meeting Participation Imbalance